A load of codswallop

 'Load of Codswallop' gained more currency the following year, in the script of a 1959 episode of the popular UK television series 'Hancock's Half Hour'.
 The writers Galton and Simpson don't claim to have coined the phrase, which they say was in public circulation when the show was broadcast.

 'A load of codswallop' sounds old and the Hiram Codd story has a certain appeal.
-The problem with the tale, apart from the lack of any supporting evidence, is the entirely implausible notion that the phrase was in popular circulation since 1870 but somehow didn't manage to get into print until 1959.
-That lack of printed record is despite the fact that an appeal for early citations made on national television in the UK in 2006 failed to uncover any earlier than 1959.
+The problem with the tale, apart from the lack of any supporting evidence, is the entirely implausible notion that the phrase was in popular circulation since 1870 but somehow didn't manage to get into print until 1959 - an appeal for earlier citations made on national television in the UK in 2006 failed to uncover any earlier than this date.
 Also, if Mr. Codd's drink were the derivation, we would expect to find early examples of the name in the form Codd's Wallop, but there aren't any such examples.
 That, along with the fact that the term 'wallop' itself wasn't associated with its 'drink/beer' meaning until well after Codd's death, makes the 'Codd's Wallop' derivation highly improbable.

 The most likely explanation is that it is a made-up nonsense word that just sounds right for its meaning.

 'Cod' is a little-used slang word meaning 'to hoax or take a rise out of', known since at least 1873.
 It was used in much the same way we now use the verb 'to kid', as here in a quotation from 1884:

 "Tha'st only coddin me as tha allus does; tha'l none tay me to see th' fair."